ColorlabMD/Prores-BitDepth/README.md

 Same as 16bit but with 1024 frames represented bit shifted 6 bits

 Apple Decoder
-1. Read frames to 16bit per compenent buffer via ...
+1. Read frames to 16bit per component buffer via ...
 2. Check all values in frame are equal
 3. For Luminance frames check R=G=B
 4. For R only color frames check G=B=0 (It does not in any of the formats.
-However G,B do not change with out R. R is always ascending while G,B flucuate between ascending and descending at a small amount in 1 or 2 of the LSBs)
+However G,B do not change with out R. R is always ascending while G,B fluctuate between ascending and descending at a small amount in 1 or 2 of the LSBs)

-FFMPEG Encoder
+FFmpeg Encoder

-FFMPEG 5.0.1  libavcodec 59.
+FFmpeg 5.0.1  libavcodec 59.
 18.100 prores_ks
-FFMPEG command for the 16bit/componenet tiff files profiles 0-5:  ffmpeg -f image2 -framerate 24 -i /input_%05d.tiff -c:v prores_ks -profile (0-5) output.mov
+FFmpeg command for the 16bit/component tiff files profiles 0-5:  FFmpeg -f image2 -framerate 24 -i /input_%05d.tiff -c:v prores_ks -profile (0-5) output.mov

-FFMPEG Decoder
+FFmpeg Decoder

-ffmpeg -i input.mov -pix_fmt rgb48be output_%05d.tiff
+FFmpeg -i input.mov -pix_fmt rgb48be output_%05d.tiff